STA 9750 Mini-Project #01: TBD

 and Reproducible Research Tools for Effective Communication of Data Analysis Results

 Recall that you are evaluated on writing and communication in these Mini-Projects.
-You are required write a report in the prescribed style, here an internal research briefing.
+You are required write a report in the prescribed style, here an internal policy briefing ‘white paper’.
 A submission that performs the instructor-specified tasks, but does not write and give appropriate context and commentary will score very poorly on the relevant rubric elements.

 In particular, if a submission is not in “white paper” style, peer evaluators should judge it to have “Good” quality Written Communication (at best) as key findings are not conveyed appropriately.